A

 molding has been attached to the unit.
 However the complete Greek

-Revival woodwork will wait until the siding is in place.
-Note that the
+Revival woodwork will wait until the exterior siding is in place.
+Note

 front door has the knocker, door knob and brass kick plate in place.